Surely my baby was as good as a dog.

 - Develop a tradition of service, starting at an early age.
 Need ideas?
 Here are 40 ways kids can volunteer, toddler to teen.

 This comes full circle for me, right back to dogs and volunteering.
-A boy who had been a pint-sized member of the play group we held at the nursing home talked his family into raising puppies to be trained as service dogs.
+A boy who’d once been a pint-sized member of the play group we held at the nursing home talked his family into raising puppies to be trained as service dogs.
 By the time he was 12 years old, this boy gave promotional talks about this program to clubs and schools.
 I attended one of his speeches.
 He started off with some anecdotes about exasperating puppies.
 Then he went on to describe the generosity and hope his family felt each time they attended graduation ceremonies for fully trained dogs, ready to serve.
-I tend to think community involvement is a path to wholeness.
-I’m convinced it has a lot to do with this boy’s smile.
+I know community involvement is a path to wholeness.
+I’m convinced it has a lot to do with this boy’s smile too.

 Portions of this piece excerpted from Free Range Learning.